pinecoders/pinecoders.github.io/techniques/dsp/README.md

 filter = sum/sumw
 ```

-here all you need to do is to put the calculation generating your filter coefficients in `h`.
+All you need to do is to put the calculation generating your filter coefficients in `h`.

 <br/>